Introduction:

 Academic Affairs Funding Departments and Units: individuals other than full-time faculty and staff

 New Position, New Hire, Refresh/Replacement (current device is not adequate) – If a used device is available, it will be provided.
-If there is no used device available, but there is one in the Academic Affairs stock, it will be provided.
-If neither is available, the department must pay for a new device.
+If there is no used device available, the department may pay for a new device or request the individual use their personal computer if their job tasks meet that criteria.

 Refresh/Replace Working Device – Devices that are still suitable for the position will not be replaced.